Madi Edwards Rocks Sexy Beach Waves That Tumble Over Her Chest In Hot New Upload

 Within a few short hours, the post earned rave reviews from fans, amassing more than 7,000 likes and 80-plus comments.
 Most Instagrammers raved over her beauty while a few more gushed over Madi’s fit figure.

 “Hi you’re beautiful.
-Thank you for sharing this ith us,” one follower commented, adding a series of flames.
+Thank you for sharing this with us,” one follower commented, adding a series of flames.

 “So intoxicatingly beautiful,” a second social media user chimed in.